ThiDurante/theBooker/README.md

 - Building user route (done)

-- password encription for user
+- password encription for user (done)

-- add new book to user
+- add new book to user (done)

+- check if username/email already exists before creating a new user (halfway)

 - Building Book route